 “There Will Be Blood” (2007)

 No movie character embodies the drive, the cunning, and the creativity of entrepreneurs better than Daniel Plainview, played by the legendary Daniel Day-Lewis.
-Set in the early 1900s, There Will Be Blood chronicles the evolution of a silver miner into a ruthless oil tycoon.
+Set in the early 1900s, There Will Be Blood chronicles a silver miner’s evolution into a ruthless oil tycoon.

 The film also shows the importance of capitalizing on the right opportunities.
 Plainview’s career takes off when he discovers a small, rural town with a wealth of oil under the dirt.
 Maintaining control of this asset, however, isn’t easy.

 The average person would likely peg Plainview as a cold-hearted villain.
 An entrepreneur, on the other hand, wouldn’t be so sure.
-After all, the goal of every entrepreneur movie is to make the viewer think: Is this guy morally wrong, or is he just doing what he has to do to succeed?
+After all, every entrepreneur movie’s goal is to make the viewer think: Is this guy morally wrong, or is he just doing what he has to do to succeed?

 “Wall Street” (1987)